suewonjp/lf.sh/README.md

         database/civilizer.h2.db
         database/civilizer.TRACE.DB

+lf command has two usage patterns;

+1. lf [ file pattern ]
+    - e.g) lf .txt
+1. lf [ base dir ] [ (optional) intermediate patterns ... ] [ file pattern ]
+    - [base dir] should be a complete path name, not a partial matching pattern
+    - Thus, if [base dir] doesn't exist, the search will fail

 To print help message, type `lf --help`

 ###### [ CAVEAT ] Don't use asterisk (\*) alone as a whole word like the following: